stcucufa/epistrophy/doc/manual.md

 The scheduler also sends events (using the DOM `CustomEvent` API) during execution, which can be listened to with `Scheduler.addEventListener` (as `Scheduler` is a DOM `EventTarget`).
-All events have a `detail` property with specific information for the event:
+All events have a `detail` property with specific information about the event:

 * `error` is sent when an error occur during execution (such as an exception being thrown, or a Promise being rejected).
-Details of the event are `fiber` (the fiber instance that is being executed), and `error` (the error object itself).
+Details of the event are `fiber` (the fiber instance that is being executed), and `error` (the error value itself).
 * `update` is sent after the scheduler has run all fibers in the interval between the last and current clock tick.
-Details of the event are `begin` and `end` (the time interval during which fibers did run), and `idle` (true when the clock is idle, meaning that no further is currently planned).
+Details of the event are `begin` and `end` (the time interval during which fibers did run), and `idle` (true when the clock is idle, meaning that no further update is currently planned).

 ## Shell